AlexGnatuyk/LinguoCardService/README.md

  * __swagger__

 ## Run
-To run this project you should dowload solutioin and just run it!
+To run this project you should dowload solutioin, edit connection strings, run scripts for database.

 Enjoy :)